 Introduction and definitions

-John Snow LABS included in its library the data provided by CMS through The Physician and Other Supplier PUF and other related useful datasets, after a process of data curation and enhancement, having as purpose to accelerate the utilization and understanding this data package for the above-mentioned categories of users.
+John Snow Labs included in its library the data provided by CMS through The Physician and Other Supplier PUF, after a process of data curation and enhancement, having a purpose to accelerate the utilization and understanding this data package for the above-mentioned categories of users.